casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

       -lq, --list-queues [0..1]
            list information of all queues in current domain

+         SUB OPTIONS:

+            -a, --all [0..1]
+                 include hidden queues

       -lz, --list-zombies [0..1]
            list information of all zombie queues in current domain

+         SUB OPTIONS:

+            -a, --all [0..1]
+                 include hidden zombie queues

       -lqi, --list-queue-instances [0..1]
            list instances for all queues, including external instances

+         SUB OPTIONS:

+            -a, --all [0..1]
+                 include hidden queue instances

       -lg, --list-groups [0..1]
            list information of all groups in current domain